+All interns receive a minimum of four (4) hours per week of supervision.
 One licensed psychologist serves as the primary clinical supervisor at each consortium site.
 The supervisor holds primary responsibility for all cases under supervision.
 Interns receive a minimum of two (2) hours of face-to-face individual supervision each week from their primary supervisor.
 Supplemental weekly individual supervision is provided as needed and all sites subscribe to an informal "open door" policy, encouraging interns to approach supervisors and staff with questions and concerns "on the fly."
+Depending on an intern's minor rotation site assignment, they may receive an additional one hour of supervision per week with their rotation site's clinical supervisor during their minor rotation(s).

 In addition to individual supervision, interns are provided with two (2) hours of scheduled group supervision each week.
 Group supervision is led by one of the supervising psychologists and is conducted in-person at the Moorhead Campus with all interns across consortium sites.
 Group supervision may focus on legal/ethical issues, professional development topics, and/or clinical concerns.
 In total, interns receive a minimum of 4 hours per week of formal, scheduled supervision that is prioritized and protected.
 Interns may also have the opportunity to participate in multidisciplinary group supervision at their training sites.
 Interns are referred to as "psychology interns" during all interactions and are required to introduce themselves as trainees during initial contacts with clients.
 They must also provide the name and credentials of their primary supervisor, who co-signs all written documentation as an additional layer of oversight and responsibility.